 One of Robert Wagner’s first brushes with show business came when he worked as a caddy for Clark Gable.
 The glamour didn't end there.
-Eventually, he was discovered by talent agent Henry Wilson while eating dinner with his parents at a restaurant in Beverly Hills.
+Eventually, he was discovered by talent agent Henry Willson while eating dinner with his parents at a restaurant in Beverly Hills.

 Wagner's career began with a series of small roles in military-themed films until he finally landed a contract with 20th Century Fox in 1952.
 In 1953, his role in "Titanic" earned him a Golden Globe for Most Promising Newcomer in Motion Pictures.
 He went on to star in classics like "The War Lover," "The Longest Day" and "The Pink Panther."
 He worked with Clifton Webb, Steve McQueen, Paul Newman and Faye Dunaway.